maxzalevski/climate_solutions/README.md

 2. Replacement of diesel generators: 44.24 tons CO2
 3. Conserved ecosystems: 900 tons CO2
 4. Restored ecosystems: 1012.5 tons CO2
+5. Animal grazing projects: 248 tons CO2e

 **Total CO2 Emissions Reduction:**
-- 16.45 + 44.24 + 900 + 1012.5 = 1973.19 tons of CO2 per year
+- 16.45 + 44.24 + 900 + 1012.5 + 248 = 2221.19 tons of CO2 per year

-This consolidated report demonstrates the significant climate impact of the Eco-village Network of Ukraine, contributing to substantial GHG emissions reductions and promoting environmental sustainability through the use of renewable energy and the restoration of natural ecosystems.
+This consolidated report demonstrates the significant climate impact of the Eco-village Network of Ukraine, contributing to substantial GHG emissions reductions and promoting environmental sustainability through the use of renewable energy, the restoration of natural ecosystems, and sustainable animal grazing practices.
 The calculations are based on the metrics provided by the Climate Solutions Metrics Garden.